Katy Herchson Email & Phone Number

 What company does Katy Herchson work for?

-Katy Herchson's current role is Responsible Sourcing & Human Rights at Target.
+Katy Herchson is listed as Responsible Sourcing & Human Rights at Target at Target.

 What is Katy Herchson's email address?